CharlieLiu17/charlieliu17.github.io/_portfolio/1Techniq.md

 ## Future

-I'm currently actively building out the app, hoping to bring it to mobile in the near future.
-The current code, while exciting, is still only a proof of concept (POC).
-I'm very excited with how the POC has turned out, and I have tested with other athletes locally and gotten constructive feedback.
+I'm currently actively building out the app, bringing it to mobile in the near future.
+The current project is currently showing great promise, having tested with a wide range of athletes to validate my assumptions and gather feedback to enhance the working model.

-Current work is underway to transition the app to React Native, leveraging MediaPipe's JavaScript library as the basis.
-I'm looking to build out both a backend database and frontend app that has account and video storage capabilities.
+Specifically, current work is underway to transition the app to React Native, leveraging MediaPipe's JavaScript library as the basis, with a backend database and frontend app that has account and video storage capabilities.
 I'm also closely working with a designer to plan out the the app's overall design.

-I'm excited, so be sure to check back in a few months on my progress!
+Be sure to check back in a few months on my progress!